RQF7/proyecto_lovelace/documentos_entregables/reporte_tecnico/propuestas_citas.md

 4. >Most good programmers do programming not because the expect to get paid or get adulation by the public, but because it is fun to program, Linus Torvalds
+5. >If 10 years from now, when you are doing something quick and dirty, you suddenly visualize that I am looking over your shoulders and say to
+    yourself: 'Dijkstra would not have liked this', well that would be enough immortality for me, Edsger Dijkstra.

 ## Conclusiones
+1. >The most important thing in the programming language is the name.
+A language will not succeed without a good name.
+I have recently invented a very good name and now I am looking for a suitable language, Donald Knuth.